-News images of destruction caused by Hurricanes Florence and Michael may increase calls for charitable donations and inspire you to give what you can.
+News images of destruction caused by natural disasters may inspire you to give what you can when calls from charities reach you.
 As you do your part, though, take care to ensure your money is really going to a worthy cause.

 Scam artists count on the good will of Americans in such times, and it's the scammers' business to appear legitimate.
 So before offering up your credit card number or writing a check, do your homework.
 Consider researching a charity's legitimacy with organizations such as Better Business Bureau's Wise Giving Alliance, Charity Navigator, Charity Watch or GuideStar.
 You can also check with the National Association of State Charity Officials to see if charities must be registered in your state and, if so, whether a charity contacting you is on file.